InteractiveMechanics/bmcr/wp-content/plugins/presspermit-pro/modules/presspermit-compatibility/readme.txt

 == PP Compatibility Pack for WordPress ==
-	An extension to the PressPermit plugin, an advanced content permissions engine and management interface.
+	An extension to the PublishPress Permissions Pro plugin, an advanced content permissions engine and management interface.

 	Integration with bbPress, BuddyPress, Co-Authors Plus, WPML, Public Post Preview, Custom Post Type UI, various other plugins.
 For multisite, provides network-wide permission groups.